History of the University of California, Santa Barbara: Unstable campus leadership

 The campus then cycled through two acting provosts.
 The combination of Phelps's lame-duck wartime management, followed by Williams's indifferent long-distance management from Los Angeles, and then rapid local turnover meant there was no stable leader in residence at Santa Barbara from 1944 to 1959.
 One positive development during these dark years was that the Academic Senate finally allowed the Santa Barbara faculty to join in 1956.

 None of these issues went unnoticed by Storke, the publisher of the local newspaper, who was appointed to the Board of Regents in 1955 and was finally in a position to do something about them.
-In October 1957, Clark Kerr was selected by the Board of Regents as the next UC president, and after that fateful board meeting at Davis, Storke said twice to Kerr for emphasis: "Don’t forget Santa Barbara."
+In October 1957, Clark Kerr was selected by the regents as the next UC president, and after that fateful board meeting at Davis, Storke said twice to Kerr for emphasis: "Don't forget Santa Barbara."
 Kerr replied, "Tom, I can't forget Santa Barbara and I won't.
 The university needs Santa Barbara now."
 At that time, Santa Barbara was primarily known for being a "party school" with its "ocean beach and surfing."
 There was little research output, there were no doctorate programs, the campus library only had 101,000 volumes, and admissions requirements were not as stringent as other UC campuses (an issue belatedly fixed in 1959).
-On September 19, 1958, the Board of Regents voted to accept Kerr's recommendation: "The Santa Barbara campus will become a general campus of the university ... with graduate programs leading to the highest degrees."
+On September 19, 1958, the regents voted to accept Kerr's recommendation: "The Santa Barbara campus will become a general campus of the university ... with graduate programs leading to the highest degrees."
 The campus name was changed to the University of California, Santa Barbara (UCSB).

 As of 1958, the campus's strongest and most famous program was its Department of Industrial Arts.
-The Regents saw "shop work" as beneath the dignity of a research university and made sure it was eliminated, despite protests from its counterparts at other colleges and universities as well as California high schools (who considered it an excellent source of industrial arts teachers).
+The regents saw "shop work" as beneath the dignity of a research university and made sure it was eliminated, despite protests from its counterparts at other colleges and universities as well as California high schools (who considered it an excellent source of industrial arts teachers).
 The UCSB College of Letters and Science was created in 1961.
 This was followed in 1962 by the creation of education and engineering schools.
-According to Kerr, the objective "was to expand as fast as possible" in order to surround and overwhelm the old state college faculty with new university faculty.
+According to Kerr, the objective "was to expand as fast as possible" to surround and overwhelm the old state college faculty with new university faculty.